wal-co/Planet-Lander-Python-1/README.md

 If you find the options to be ill suited to your screen, change the constants within this file

 I also have included a "difficulty" setting.
-If you find it to easy or hard to land on the planets safely.
+If you find it too easy or hard to land on the planets safely you can change this setting.
+A lower number is harder.

 # Playing the Game